top of page

 Move over Girl Scouts, there’s a new SAMOA in town.
-A clean paleo and vegan version, and it tastes pretty dang legit.
-If you love Girl Scout cookies but are on a restricted diet, or just love them but want a healthier version, these Samoa cookies are the best gluten free treat and safe on a low FODMAP diet!
+A cleaner paleo and vegan version, and it tastes pretty dang legit.
+If you love Girl Scout cookies but are on a restricted diet, or just love them but want a healthier version, these Samoa cookies are the best gluten free treat that everyone will love!

 Why I made copycat Samoa Cookies

 My two favorite cookies when I was a Girl Scout were Samoas and Thin Mints.
-Having a sensitivity to gluten, and now white sugar — I was determined last year to make my own when I had to pass up the annual office order.
-Plus, no offense to the Girl Scouts but those cookies are full of fillers, GMO ingredients, sugar, wax, and ingredients that just destroy your gut and immune system.
+Having a sensitivity to gluten and refined sugars — I was determined to make my own when I had to pass up the annual office order.
+Plus, no offense to the Girl Scouts but those cookies are full of fillers, GMO ingredients, sugar, wax, and ingredients that just aren't good for your digestion and overall health.
 Why eat those when you can make a clean version that taste exactly like the original?!
-(I still buy them though and give them away, to support and donate to their troops).
+(Side note: I still buy them and give them away, to support and donate to their troops).

 What is a Samoa Cookie?